mohamedgabr78/zad-social/README.md

 └── Utils
 └── Middlewares
 └── Database
+│
+├── package.json         <-- Root package.json (for overall project)
+└── Dockerfile           <-- Dockerfile for building and running the application
 ## Frontend

 The frontend of ZAD Social is built using React and Vite.
 It utilizes Chakra UI for styling and Recoil for state management.